Dr. Kasey C. Soska, Ph. D.

 B. S., Psychology, 2005, Penn State University

 My open science goals are to empower researchers to collect, annotate, and share video data.
 I manage and support projects in big data that address fundamental questions about learning and development.
-My expertise in computerized video coding includes designing efficient and reliable annotation and transcription schema.
 The aims are to expand quantitative methodologies and data curation for improved quality, reproducibility, and reuse.

-My programmatic research investigates how exploration and attention develop and, in turn, drive learning in perception and cognition.
+My research investigates how exploration and attention develop and, in turn, drive perceptual learning.
 The ideas are inspired by a developmental systems approach, which emphasizes the study of change processes.
-I use novel methods, including remote and head-mounted eye tracking, computerized video coding, and open data sharing to study:
+I use novel methods, including remote and head-mounted eye tracking and computerized video coding to study:

 Multimodal exploration and attention in infancy